vault713/grinbox/README.md

 }
 ```

-Alice created a slate to send 50 grins to Bob and can now post the slate into the relay using POST slate REST API.
+Alice has created a transaction to send 50 grins to Bob, and has generated the slate (`<file>` in the [Grin documentation](https://github.com/mimblewimble/docs/wiki/How-to-use-grin#sending-and-receiving-grins-offline)) to post into the relay using POST slate REST API.

 ```
 curl -i -X POST \